Synopsis of Our Congregational History

 When the government made land available for church buildings, the location chosen by Highland View Church of Christ was on Providence Road just across from the Oak Ridge High School.
 This location remains the home of the congregation with the original building still in use.
 However, the facilities have been expanded over the years to add the Providence House that served first as the minister’s home and later as a multi-purpose facility housing the benevolence program and community counseling services.
 An education and fellowship building was added to the rear of the main auditorium, and the main auditorium was expanded significantly in 1995.

-The congregation continues the tradition of its founders with mission efforts over the years to Greenville, NC; Port Allen, LA; Miami, FL; Bucharest and Bacau, Romania; Estes Park, CO; the Dominican Republic; Appalachia (Jellico TN); the Democratic Republic of Congo in Africa; and Asuncion, Paraguay.
-Outreach to the local community continues through a strong Youth and Family Ministry, a Summer Series where special speakers come to Oak Ridge throughout the summer months, a Small Group Ministry where family groups meet in homes and are encouraged to invite their neighbors, and a regular pulpit ministry that teaches God’s Word and invites the community to attend our assemblies.
+The congregation had a rich tradition from the beginning with mission efforts over the years to Greenville, NC; Port Allen, LA; Miami, FL; Bucharest and Bacau, Romania; Estes Park, CO; the Dominican Republic; Appalachia (Jellico TN); the Democratic Republic of Congo in Africa; and Asuncion, Paraguay.
+This effort ended in 2016 when budget considerations made this impossible.
+Outreach to the local community continues through a strong Youth and Family Ministry and a Small Group Ministry where family groups meet in homes and are encouraged to invite their neighbors, and a regular pulpit ministry that teaches God’s Word and invites the community to attend our assemblies.

 To celebrate the 70th year anniversary of the congregation's start, Highland View hosted a celebration in August 2014, inviting past and present members, former preachers and missionaries, and key supporters to reunite.
 Our theme for the year was "Heritage and Horizons" to acknowledge our looking back to shore up and found the future directions.
 During the weekend celebration, we shared memories, pictures, stories, food and made new friends and memories at the same time.

-Today, we continue to welcome visitors and encourage outreach to the community through benevolence, counseling, a large variety of social fellowship functions, regular congregational meetings in area parks, and area-wide singings hosted at Highland View.
-The congregation has an average attendance of 200 and provides a hearty welcome to visitors and potential members who come our way.
+Today, we continue to welcome visitors and encourage outreach to the community through benevolence, counseling, and a large variety of social fellowship functions.
+The congregation has an average attendance of 130 and provides a hearty welcome to visitors and potential members who come our way.

 Cover of the 2014 booklet